Undergraduate Program Assessment Plan

 1. Student Content-Learning Evaluation

-Starting in the 2016-2017 academic year, The Department of Geology is implementing a direct assessment of geoscience-content learning with our undergraduate majors.
-This pre- and post-program quiz partly utilizes the community based Geosciences Concept Inventory, but it is modified with additions tailored to meet our program's learning objectives.
-However, this instrument cannot capture some of the field-oriented, skill-based learning objectives in our curriculum.
-This includes our geoscience Learning Objectives, #2, #9, #13, #14, and #15, for example.
+Starting in the 2017-2018 academic year, the Department of Geology is implementing a direct assessment of geoscience-content learning with our undergraduate majors.
+This pre- and post-program quiz partly utilizes questions from the community-based Geosciences Concept Inventory and from the National Association of State Boards of Geology (ASBOG) practice exam, but it is modified with additional questions tailored to meet our program's learning objectives.
+However, this instrument cannot capture some of the field- and lab-oriented, skill-based learning objectives in our curriculum.
+In particular our Geoscience Learning Objectives, #17 through #21 must be assessed with coursework, such as in our GEO 5200 Field Camp capstone course.
+Contact the Department Head for more information on this assessment instrument.

 2. Student Performance in Courses

-The following graphic illustrates how our seventeen geoscience learning objectives map to the core geology courses where those concepts and skills are taught.
-Assessment of student learning is evaluated through the graded exercises, labs, and exam questions in these courses.
+The following graphic illustrates how our twenty-one geoscience learning objectives map to the core geology courses where those concepts and skills are taught.
+Assessment of student learning is evaluated partly through the graded exercises, labs, and exam questions in these courses.

 Note that our GEO 4700 and GEO 5200 field courses at the base of this graphic directly address every one of our program's learning objectives.
 The individual graded products in those courses, such as written reports and maps, provide a direct assessment of student learning for every one of our learning objectives.